Configure how Genesys Predictive Engagement tracks visitors as they move through your website.

-- Specify any URL query parameters that Genesys Predictive Engagement should ignore.
+- Specify any URL query parameters for Genesys Predictive Engagement to ignore.

 - Indicate whether Genesys Predictive Engagement should keep URL fragments.

 - Specify any site search settings.

-Identify the website domains that you want to accept web traffic from.
+Identify the website domains from which to accept web traffic.

 - Include only domain and sub-domain labels.
-Do not include additional /paths after the domain.
+Do not include other "/paths" after the domain.

 - Genesys Predictive Engagement validates your domain entries and, if any are incorrect, displays an error message.

 - NEW: This list of allowed domains should match the list of allowed domains for the widget.

 Exclude IP addresses

-You can designate IP addresses for which Genesys Predictive Engagement should not generate web events.
+You can designate IP addresses for which you don't want Genesys Predictive Engagement to generate web events.
 For example, when you don't want to track visits from internal users.

-- This feature works in addition to whatever blocking your corporate IT department does to block external traffic from competitors, robo-spammers, and so on.
+- This feature works in addition to whatever blocking your corporate IT department does to block external traffic (for example, from competitors, robo-spammers).

 - You can add up to 10 IP filters.

 - If you are not sure what IP addresses to exclude, check with your network administrator and watch incoming traffic on your website logs.

 - IP filtering works only when Genesys Predictive Engagement processes web beacons.
 Therefore, you cannot use this setting to block Genesys Predictive Engagement's tracking of custom events.

 IP filter: Specify either a single IP address or use CIDR notation to specify a range of IP addresses.

 - Genesys Predictive Engagement supports both IPv4 and IPv6 protocols.
 For IPv6, Genesys Predictive Engagement supports the shorthand and expanded version.

 - IP examples

 Reference name for the IP filter: Specify a recognizable name for the IP address.